hashicorp/terraform-provider-azurerm/website/docs/d/public_maintenance_configurations.html.markdown

 ## Argument Reference

-* `location_filter` - The Azure location to filter the list of Public Maintenance Configurations against.
+* `location` - The Azure location to filter the list of Public Maintenance Configurations against.

 * `scope_filter` - The scope to filter the list of Public Maintenance Configurations against.
 Possible values are `All`, `Extension`, `Host`, `InGuestPatch`, `OSImage`, `SQLDB` and `SQLManagedInstance`.

 * `recur_every_filter` - The recurring window to filter the list of Public Maintenance Configurations against.
-Possible values are `weekMondayToThursday` and `weekFridayToSunday`
+Possible values are `Monday-Thursday` and `Friday-Sunday`

 ## Attributes Reference